-6.3.1.2 Other Reset Sources
+- 6.3.1.2 Other Reset Sources - XRES External reset

-XRES - External Reset

-PSoC 5LP has a dedicated XRES pin, which holds the part in reset while held active (low).
+PSoC 3 has either a single GPIO pin that is configured as an external reset or a dedicated XRES pin.
+Either the dedicated XRES pin or the GPIO pin, if configured, holds the part in reset while held active (low).
 The response to an XRES is the same as to an IPOR reset.
-The external reset is active low.
-It includes an internal pull-up resistor.
-XRES is active during sleep and hibernate modes.

-After XRES has been deasserted, at least 10 μs must elapse before it can be reasserted.
+After XRES has been deasserted, at least 10 μ s must elapse before it can be reasserted.